anandprems/anandprems/README.md

 **Some points to be added,**

 - 🔭 I’m currently working on Machine Learning in Biomedical Signal especailly in ElectroCardioGram (ECG)
-- 🌱 I’m currently learning Machine Learning & Deep Learning yet to start
 - 📫 How to reach me: Either you can mail me to er.anandprem@gmail.com or call me to +91-7358679961
-- ⚡ Fun fact #1: Visit my website www.anandsdata.com
+- ⚡ Fun fact #1: Visit my website https://anandsdata.wixsite.com/blog
-- ⚡ Fun fact #2: Visit my YouTube https://www.youtube.com/channel/UC8te9uQc0GTUfUqXYLg2xhw (tango learning)
+- ⚡ Fun fact #2: Visit my YouTube https://www.youtube.com/channel/UC8te9uQc0GTUfUqXYLg2xhw (anandsdataX)
-- ⚡ Fun fact #3: Visit my Telegram Group https://t.me/tangolearners to know about Data Science and Machine Learning with Python